 The mission of artificial intelligence (AI) is to assist humans in processing large amounts of analytical data and automate an array of routine tasks.
-Powerful data can facilitate decision-making and put a business strategy on the right track.
+Despite various challenges in natural language processing, powerful data can facilitate decision-making and put a business strategy on the right track.
 But first, somebody should harvest useful data from multiple sources.

 Managing documents traditionally involves many repetitive tasks and requires much of the human workforce.
 As an example, the know-your-client (KYC) procedure or invoice processing needs someone in a company to go through hundreds of documents to handpick specific information.

-AI can automate document flow, reduce the processing time, save resources – overall, become indispensable for long-term business growth.
+AI can automate document flow, reduce the processing time, save resources – overall, become indispensable for long-term business growth and tackle challenges in NLP.

 Is intelligent process automation already a part of your business strategy?
 If not, you’d better take a hard look at how AI-based solutions address the challenges of text analysis and data retrieval.